 Tagore was also extremely accomplished.
 Regarded by many as the greatest writer in modern Indian literature he became the first Asian to win the Nobel Prize for literature in 1913.
 He also established a whole new dance form called Rabindra Nritya, was an educationalist, a political thinker and philosopher.

 Tagore's strong links with Scotland date back to his grandfather Dwarkanath Tagore who was given the Freedom of the City award by Edinburgh in 1845.

 Tagore was also a fan of Scotland's national poet Robert Burns whose 'Auld Lang Syne' inspired the Indian poet's well-known song 'Purano shei diner kotha' (Memories of the Good Old Days).

 Both Geddes and Tagore have left an enduring legacy in a number of educational partnerships between Scotland and India.

 These collaborations include Memorandums of Understanding (MOU) between Dundee University of Abertay and the Indian Institute of Information Technology (IIIT) in Allahabad and between the Universities of Edinburgh and Delhi to promote joint research and student exchange programmes.

 Glasgow Caledonian University and Sitaram Bhartia Institute of Science and Research in New Delhi have also entered a partnership to deliver programmes which could see thousands of people in India spared unnecessary amputation through diabetes.
 It has forged partnerships with the MV Diabetes Research Centre in Chennai, Lilavati Hospital in Mumbai and Max Health Care, also in Delhi.

-The 150th anniversary of the birth of Rabindranath Tagore and his connections with Scotland are being celebrated by Edinburgh's Napier University.
+The 150th anniversary of the birth of Rabindranath Tagore and his connections with Scotland were celebrated by Edinburgh's Napier University in 2011.